Avoiding errors in reasoning, aka logical fallacies is crucial to forming better arguments and avoiding being manipulated by others

 - Use evidence in an appropriate manner

-11 of the most common logical fallacies
+11 of the most common errors in reasoning

 So here’s a list of 11 common fallacies, which along with their names in Latin and examples, will help you make better arguments, and identify weak ones.